 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
-The night of surgery, use the prescribed Peridex Oral Rinse before bed.
+On the night of surgery, use the prescribed Peridex Oral Rinse before bed.
 The day after surgery, the Peridex should be used twice daily; after breakfast and before bed.
 Be sure to rinse for at least 30 seconds then spit it out.

 Warm salt water rinses (one teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day as well, especially after meals.
 Brush your teeth and the healing abutments.
 Be gentle initially while brushing the surgical areas.